panastasiadist/Enqueueror/README.md

 In addition, it is not uncommon that two or more dependent assets, require the same dependencies.
 This scenario is also supported, ultimatelly resulting in the common dependencies to be loaded before the dependent assets.

-However, when specifying dependencies, the developer should be careful to avoid any circular dependencies as following: A requires B, B requires C, C requires A. This is a case of circular dependency which will result in WordPress halting with an error.
+However, when specifying dependencies, the developer should be careful to avoid any circular dependencies as described by the following scenario: A requires B, B requires C, C requires A. This is a case of circular dependency which will result in WordPress halting with an error.

 # Acknowledgments
-Thanks to Konstantinos Petsis for testing the initial release of Enqueueror.
+Thanks to [Konstantinos Petsis](https://www.linkedin.com/in/konstantinos-petsis-3a3444228/) for testing the initial release of Enqueueror.